MarinaXP/LegsDayProject-PlantsEdition/README.md

 - **Build using reclaimed/recycled materials :** avoid 3D printing and make the design as universal and accessible as possible.
 - **Learn & share through robotics : m**ake it fun and collaborative while learning about electronics, sensors, and movement.

+### What is the project's status? the Bambi walk

+Top speed :  we're crawling at 0.0024 km/h.
+Basically, a snail could laps around this thing.
+But that got me thinking: let's aim for a cruising speed faster than a snail's top sprint an call it snail evasion tech.
+Seriously though, this bot's a bit chunky for these motors, so that's the main thing to fix next.

 ## 2. Components

 ![Components screen](https://github.com/MarinaXP/LegsDayProject-PlantsEdition/blob/14770e5b5dd6bb3246399408cfe04ad0a832e10e/screens/components_screen.png?raw=true)